rockysnow7/mlb-transformer/README.md

 ## huggingface

-a preprocessed dataset can be found on [huggingface](https://huggingface.co/datasets/finnnnnnnnnnnn/mlb-play-by-plays).
+a preprocessed dataset can be found on [huggingface](https://huggingface.co/datasets/finnnnnnnnnnnn/mlb-play-by-plays). this is in the process of being updated.